NickBulbeck/th_project5/readme.md

 Tuesday's ToDo:

-- Write the code to create the employee's address properly
+- Write the code to create the employee's address properly          ToDo
-- Write the code to create the date of birth properly
+- Write the code to create the date of birth properly                   DONE
-- Add the "number to display" drop-down
+- Add the "number to display" drop-down                             ToDo
-- Write the search feature
+- Write the search feature                                          ToDo
-- Write something that ensures ye cannae get the same fotie twice
+- Write something that ensures ye cannae get the same fotie twice       DONE

 ADDRESS...